micahchiang/blog-frontend/README.md

-# es6-Webpack starter
+# Blog Frontend Application

-Simple es6 and scss starter using webpack to bundle.
+A generic blog frontend built with vanilla es6 and scss.